If you’re interested in how to start high ticket affiliate marketing, I have provided a detailed guide here to show you how to do it.

 - Begin by making a review of one of the products on the filtered list.

 - Sign up and get approved by an affiliate network that lets you promote it.

 - Get the affiliate link for the product.

-- Create the review of the high ticket product (via a blog review or YouTube video review is preferable).
+- Create a high quality review of the high ticket product via a blog review or YouTube video review (better for beginners).

-- Consider making pay per click ads for the high ticket product in order to get more sales.
+- Consider making pay per click ads for the high ticket product in order to get more sales (better for advanced affiliates).

 - Once you make 1 review, go back to your list and create more reviews of other high ticket products.

-Here is a video summarizing how I do high ticket affiliate marketing:
+My video summarizing how to do high ticket affiliate marketing:

 There are 2 particular niches where I actively promote high ticket items:

 1) About $500 made from promoting expensive drones.